w3c/wai-website/pages/standards-guidelines/evaluation/act.md

 Who ACT is **not** for: Users of accessibility tools (web developers, content authors, QA testers, etc.) are not expected to read ACT.
 These audiences will use products and services that implement ACT Rules.

-## What is in ACT
+## ACT documents

-### ACT Rules Format 1.0
+### ACT Rules Format

-**[Accessibility Conformance Testing (ACT) Rules Format 1.0](https://www.w3.org/TR/act-rules-format/)** is a W3C Recommendation (web standard) that defines a format for writing test rules.
+ACT Rules Format is a "W3C Recommendation" web standard that defines a format for writing test rules.

-### ACT Rules Format 1.1
+* [Accessibility Conformance Testing (ACT) Rules Format 1.1](https://www.w3.org/TR/act-rules-format-1.1/) was publised in February 2026

-**[Accessibility Conformance Testing (ACT) Rules Format 1.1](https://www.w3.org/TR/act-rules-format-1.1/)** is a [W3C Candidate Recommendation Snapshot](https://www.w3.org/standards/types/#x4-2-2-candidate-recommendation-snapshot).
-It proposes the following changes:
+* [Accessibility Conformance Testing (ACT) Rules Format 1.0](https://www.w3.org/TR/act-rules-format-1.0/) was publised in October 2019

-* new secondary accessibility requirements
-* allowing subjective applicability statements

-The latest [Editor Draft](https://w3c.github.io/wcag-act/act-rules-format.html) and [GitHub repository](https://github.com/w3c/wcag-act/) are available for future development.

-The ACT Rules Format follows the W3C format for technical specifications, which includes several sections at the beginning: links to different versions, editors, copyright, abstract, and status with the link to errata and the email address for comments.

 ### ACT Rules Repository